-However, on other occasions, the child is frequently absent but there does not appear to be a satisfactory reason.
+• However, on other occasions, the child is frequently absent but there does not appear to be an explanation or a satisfactory reason.
 This is different from a child being a 'child missing in education' (as described above) but it is still a concern.

-As stated above, it is mandatory that children of a compulsory age attend school, but of most importance, frequent absences impact on a child's development across all domains, not purely cognitive.
+• As stated above, it is mandatory that children of a compulsory age attend school, but of most importance, frequent absences impact on a child's development across all domains, not purely cognitive.

-If a child's absence continues despite interventions to identify and address the underlying cause with both the child and parents, then consideration may be given to seeking advice from social care in order to support the family.
+• If a child's absence continues, despite interventions to listen, identify and address the underlying cause(s) /barriers to attendance with both the child and parents/carers, then consideration may be given to seeking advice from social care in order to support the family (see below section 4).